rf20008/TheDiscordMathBotRepo/PRIVACY_POLICY.md

 # Privacy policy
 ## Disclaimers and stuff
 Disclaimer: I am not a lawyer.
-I am only a student, as of January 4, 2024.
+I am only a high school student, as of January 4, 2024.
 If you want legal advice, please ask a real lawyer.
 Disclaimer 2: I did not consult any lawyers or get any legal advice while writing this privacy policy.

 Most of the content in this privacy policy should be self-explanatory.
 (Write to me if it isn't!)